 - public holiday rates

-- working extra hours.
+- overtime rates for working extra hours.

 Casual employees are also paid a casual loading (a higher pay rate for being a casual employee).

 For more information, see: